OctopusDeploy/blog/blog/2019-05/blue-green-red-black/index.md

 The highest voted answer indicates that there is indeed a difference between these two terms:

-> in [blue-green deployment](https://octopus.com/devops/software-deployments/blue-green-deployment/), both versions may be getting requests at the same time temporarily, while in red-black only one of the versions is getting traffic at any point in time
+> in a [blue/green deployment](https://octopus.com/devops/software-deployments/blue-green-deployment/), both versions may be getting requests at the same time temporarily, while in red-black only one of the versions is getting traffic at any point in time

 The answer then goes on to say that: